-Total propagated uncertainty (TPU): Three dimensional uncertainty with all contributing measurement uncertainties included.
+Total propagated uncertainty (TPU): Three dimensional uncertainty obtained using all contributing uncertainties associated with the input quantities in a measurement model.

 Total vertical uncertainty (TVU): Component of total propagated uncertainty (TPU) calculated in the vertical dimension.
 TVU is a one-dimensional quantity with all contributing vertical measurement uncertainties included.